superlinkx/omega_irc/README.md

-A simple IRC Client library compatible with Flutter
+A simple IRC client library compatible with Flutter

 ## Usage